Recently, I was trying to find out an extremely small and compact battery operated chainsaw to help me with some cleaning work.

 Talking of the chain, it doesn’t need any maintenance.
 The tool-less tension adjustment works like a charm as it helps to keep the chain tight enough.

 Overall, the bar and chain mechanics seems powerful enough.
-The performance of bar and chain combo was good enough to cut and slice through medium and thick wood logs.
+The performance of bar and chain combo was good enough to cut and slice through medium and thick firewood.

 So, that’s that!